-Experiments have been conducted in a datacenter conforming to environmental class A1 according to the ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers) requirements with tightly controlled ambient temperature within the range 18-27 degC (64-81 degF) [13].
+Experiments have been conducted in a datacenter conforming to environmental class A1 according to the ASHRAE requirements with tightly controlled ambient temperature within the range 18-27 degC (64-81 degF) [2].
 In this environmental class, the ambient temperature is normally lower than the idle temperature of the chip which makes sense and is consistent on all processors.

-As demonstrated by our own measurements the ambient temperature in the surroundings area throughout the experiments did not change more than 0.2-0.3 degC within the range 18.9-23.3 degC depending predominantly on the position (high or low) in the cabinet.
+According to our own measurements the ambient temperature in the surroundings area throughout the experiments did not change more than 0.2-0.3 degC within the range 18.9-23.3 degC depending predominantly on the position (high or low) in the cabinet.
 This also confirms that the air temperature is very well controlled inside the server cabinets of our SeaPearl cluster.

-4.1.
-Thermal Model Validation
+4.1 Thermal Model Validation

-The experiments include temperature and power consumption measurements on idle processors as a starting point and then gradually incrementing the number of active cores using explicit one-to-one assignment of threads to cores.
-We fit the thermal experimental data (120 seconds runtime) for the maximum workload on all three processors by applying the equations derived in Section 2 as shown in Figures 5.a, 5.b and 5.c.
+The experiments include temperature and power consumption measurements on idle processors as a starting point and then gradually incrementing the number of cores engaged using explicit one-to-one assignment of threads to cores.
+We fit the thermal experimental data (120 seconds runtime) for the maximum workload on all three processors by applying the equations derived in Section 2 as shown in Figure 5 (a, b and c) below.
 Table 2 summarizes the main parameters derived from the measurement data.